ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 ```

 Out stager shellcode can be very short as most of the registers for a read syscall are already in place.
-Rsi is pointing to the shellcode buffuer, rdx is a pointing to the end so it a large amount for read count.
+Rsi is pointing to the shellcode buffer, rdx is pointing to the end so it a large amount for read count.
 We just need to null rdi, rax and call syscall for our final shellcode.

 Since rsi is already pointing to the shellcode buffer can just not touch it for the read syscall.
-Rdx points to the end so its already a bit number for read
+Rdx points to the end so it's already a big number for read count

 I had to keep in mind that we only have access to a certain range so used this to cycle through csu_init and grab only the bytes we have access to
 ```python